-Running Chrome on ARM64 Linux Servers: docker-compose Setup and Pitfalls
+Running Chromium on ARM64 Linux Servers: docker-compose Setup and Pitfalls

 Google does not publish an official linux/arm64 build of Chrome.
 There is no google-chrome-stable package for ARM64, and there never has been.
 Chromium fills that gap, and on Debian-based ARM64 hosts, apt install chromium works fine.
-The two browsers share the same DevTools Protocol surface, so any automation library that targets CDP works identically against Chromium.
+The two browsers share the same DevTools Protocol surface, so any automation library that targets CDP works against Chromium in the same way.

 Use Chromium, Not Chrome, on ARM64 Linux

-The Debian chromium package is maintained and regularly updated.
+The Debian chromium package is maintained and updated regularly.
 Alpine also ships a chromium package, but its musl libc causes silent failures with some Node.js automation libraries that link against glibc.
 Stick with debian:bookworm-slim as your base image.
-Alpine saves about 20 MB and causes hours of debugging.
+Alpine saves about 20 MB and buys you hours of debugging.
 The maths is not in its favour.

 Pin the version.
-Leaving the package unpinned means a container rebuild can silently pull a newer Chromium that breaks your automation.
+If you leave the package unpinned, a container rebuild can pull a newer Chromium and break your automation without warning.
 Find the current package version and lock it:

 FROM debian:bookworm-slim